aayushdw/ML-Notes/content/01 - ML & AI Concepts/LLMs & Generative AI/Fine-Tuning Overview.md

 ##### The Critical Difference: Non-Linearity
 This is the most important distinction that prevents standard Adapters from being merged.
-- Bottleneck Adapter: Has a non-linear activation function (ReLU, GELU) between the down and up projections.2
+- Bottleneck Adapter: Has a non-linear activation function (ReLU, GELU) between the down and up projections.

 $$h_{out} = h_{in} + W_{up} \cdot \mathbf{ReLU}(W_{down} \cdot h_{in})$$

 - LoRA: Is purely linear.
 There is no activation function between the two matrices.

 $$h_{out} = h_{in} + W_{up} \cdot W_{down} \cdot h_{in}$$

 Because LoRA is purely linear, $W_{up} \cdot W_{down}$ collapses into a single matrix $\Delta W$.
 This allows you to add it directly to the frozen weights: $W_{frozen} + \Delta W$.
 You cannot do this with Adapters because the ReLU makes the operation non-linear.
 You cannot merge $W_{up} \cdot \text{ReLU}(W_{down})$ into a single linear matrix.